gman999/doc/openbsd/soekris-4801-openbsd.md

 	HTTP Server? (hostname, list#, 'done' or '?') {your-mirror-selection}

 The OpenBSD project insists on maintaining identical directory hierarchies on their mirrors.
-The next prompt should illustrate why, since you just need to hit "enter."
+The next prompt illustrates why, since you just need to hit "enter."

 	Server directory? [pub/OpenBSD/5.8/i386]

-Now the full list of sets is displayed.
+The full list of sets is then displayed.
 In our case, the Soekris install should be painfully small, and not contain any unnecessary parts of the base system.

 	Set name(s)? (or 'abort' or 'done') [done]